Navigation bar

 Click to enlarge

-Longer legs are accommodated by moving the pedals on the slotted crankarms
+Longer legs are acommodated by moving the pedals on the slotted crankarms.

 Click to enlarge